Free up firm capacity with Live Expert Cleanup

 Evaluating and future-proofing your accounting practice after busy season

-Although it never seems possible, busy season will slow down soon.
+It feels unfathomable, but busy season will soon slow down.
 Returns and extensions will be filed, and accountants can breathe a bit.

-Here is another truth about this time of year: The processes and parts of an accounting practice that need to be tweaked or fully changed are in full view; the stress test of busy season will expose gaps, needs, and possible improvements.
+Here’s another truth about this time of year: The processes and parts of an accounting practice that need to be tweaked or fully changed are in full view.
+The stress test of busy season will expose gaps, needs, and possible improvements to make—especially if your firm hasn’t yet adopted the latest AI tools and technology.

 1. Evaluate your processes

 End-to-end processes of an accounting practice are the engine that keeps the books-to-tax busy season moving.
-The volume of work moving through these processes will expose bottlenecks and manual areas that are eating away at time.
+The volume of work moving through these processes will expose bottlenecks and manual areas that are eating away at you and your team’s time.

 Give some scrutiny to data collection and entry, reconciliation, and other areas that can take up a lot of time and leave the door open for human error.

 Legacy processes may still be in place for a practice because they have traditionally worked.
 But all processes gather dust and need healthy scrutiny.
 Take time to circle the areas in your processes that are lagging and may need refreshing.
-There could be many more timesaving areas not available when the current process was first established.
+There could be many more time-saving areas that weren’t available when the current process was first established.

 quote image